Susanne Gervay: Bullying at school

 As a specialist in child growth and development and author, Gervay was inspired by a son's experience of school bullying, to write I Am Jack.
 It has become an Australian best-seller and has been translated into other languages including Vietnamese, Bahasa and Korean.
-I Am Jack has been adapted by Money Baa Theatre Company, into a play that has toured Australia and the USA.
-It is now published in the US by Tricycle, an imprint of Kane Miller USA.
+It is published in the US by Tricycle, an imprint of Kane Miller USA.
+I am Jack has been adapted into a Monkey Baa Theatre Company play by Sandra Eldridge, Eva Di Cesare & Tim McGarry which toured nationally in Australia since 2008 and toured the USA in 2014.

 Youth disability

-Gervay researched burns extensively working with the Children's Hospital at Westmead to write Butterflies which is a best selling Australian YA title, awarded Outstanding Youth Literature on Disability by the International Board on Books for Young People (IBBY).
+Gervay researched burns extensively working with the Children's Hospital at Westmead to write Butterflies a young adult novel that was awarded Outstanding Youth Literature on Disability by the International Board on Books for Young People (IBBY).
 Gervay addressed the World Burn Conference in New York in August 2009 on Butterflies.

-'I am Jack' the stage play

-I am Jack series has been adapted into an acclaimed play by MonkeyBaa Theatre, which has toured nationally in Australia since 2008 and toured the US in 2014.